Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

 15. Once you have configured your cost notifications as desired, click on "Click here to add an integration".
     * Notice that you can use a Webhook for notification purposes.
     * We will not enter anything in this blade.
-Click on the "X" to exit this blade and then select "OK" on the manage target blade.
+Click on the "X" to exit this blade and then select "OK" on the primary blade.
 ![Screenshot](/Images/dtl-it-12.png)

 16. You will notice that there are now horizontal lines denoting the limits that you have enabled.